 - SubEvent: An event that is part of this Event.

-- Translator: An event or organization that adapts a creative work to different languages or regional differences and technical requirements of a target market, or that translates during an event.
+- Translator: An event or organization that adapts a creative work to different languages, regional differences, and technical requirements of a target market or that translates during an event.

 - TypicalAgeRange: The typical, expected age range

 - Work performed: A work performed in some event, for example, a play performed in a theater event.

 You’ll also have a number of properties from Thing, such as the URL, alternate name, description, image, etc.

 If you’ve already started taking advantage of Event structured data, review it to make sure it meets Google’s guidelines.
 You should: